tauheedbuttt/eliteit-assessment/README.md

 This repository contains a fullstack web application split into two main folders: `frontend` and `backend`.
 It is using `Node.JS`, `Express.JS` and `MySQL` at backend with `sequelize` as ORM.
 For frontend, `React`, `Vite` and `Tailwind` is used.
 The backend is using dynamic routing, found in index.js file in routes folder.

+## DISCLAIMER

+The rating stars are clickbale in tablet and mobile screens.
+However, that is not the case in screens bigger than those.
+I was unable to detect the issue.
+Kindly check my implementation for that module in smaller screens.

 ## Backend Setup

 ### Prerequisites